 Agriculture is the primary business in India providing food for the human life and other raw materials that is necessary for our livelihood.
 This backbone of our country has been forced to face the difficulties like vagaries of monsoonal rainfall, water availability, urbanization and fluctuations in market price on crop produce.
 Tamil Nadu holds about 70 per cent of the human resource in agricultural sector with 48.92 lakh hectares is presently under net cultivable land area (Krishnan, 2017).
 Annual normal rainfall of Tamil Nadu (945 mm) is supported with both South West and North East Monsoons, where the later one is the predominant rain bearer.

 Onion is an important crop of Indian agriculture that proves vital for GDP.
 India stands second in Onion production with 15.18 lakh MT and 10.64 lakh hectare area, while the productivity is 14.2 MT/ha.
 Malaysia, Indonesia, Srilanka, Singapore, Philippines and Gulf countries are the major importers of Indian Onion with different packing grades.
 Tamil Nadu cultivates small onion during the early kharif, kharif and rabi seasons, which could be available during the months of August, October – November and March – April.
-Special markets for onion in Tamil Nadu are located at Coimbatore, Perambalur, Namakkal, Dindigul Anna, Tiruchirappalli and Erode districts (APEDA).
-Onion price hike crossing Rs 100/kg is being witnessed every year especially during the rainy season and 2019 did see the critical case owing to onion imports from Egypt (Economic times).
+Special markets for onion in Tamil Nadu are located at Coimbatore, Perambalur, Namakkal, Dindigul, Tiruchirappalli and Erode districts (APEDA????? year).
+Onion price hike crossing Rs 100/kg is being witnessed every year especially during the rainy season and 2019 did see the critical case owing to onion imports from Egypt (Economic times ????? year).
 This proves the mismatch between demand and supply of onion in the entire country along with the need towards better storage facilities and market regulation.
 Thus understanding the productivity of small onion and the influential role of rainfall deviation has been focused in this research paper for Tamil Nadu state.

 MATERIAL AND METHODS